raul23/search-ebooks/README.rst

   </p>

-`search-ebooks`_ is a command-line program that searches through content and metadata of different types of ebooks.
+`search-ebooks`_ is a command-line program that searches through content and metadata of various types of ebooks.
 It is based on the `pyebooktools`_ Python package for building ebook management scripts.

 `:warning:`